irshadbhat/polyglot-tokenizer/README.rst

 ----

-Tokenizer for Indian scripts and Roman script.
+Tokenizer for Indian languages, English and social media texts like Facebook, Twitter etc.

-This module provides a complete tokenizer for Indian languages including Urdu, Kashmiri and Roman script.

 Install